georgeslabreche/ccsdsmo-malc/apps/demo/README.md

 ## Build and deploy
 The app can be build and deployed for either the local development environment or for the SEPP environment on the spacecraft.

+### Third-party dependencies
+The gsl, ZeroMQ, czmq, and zproject dependencies described in the [Installation section of the repo's top level README](https://github.com/tanagraspace/ccsdsmo-malc-sepp-apps#installation) must be installed before the *genmakeall* script can be executed.

 ### For local development
-Invoking the `genmake_tests` function inside the *genmakeall* script can be commented out for a quicker build.
-However, running `genmake_tests` at least once is a good way to make sure that all required dependencies are installed and running as expected before trying to build the app.
+- Invoking the `genmake_tests` function inside the *genmakeall* script can be commented out for a quicker build.
+- However, running `genmake_tests` at least once is a good way to make sure that all required dependencies are installed and running as expected before trying to build the app.

 ```bash
 ./../../genmakeall